njehamigwi/Git-and-GitHub-Basics/README.md

 To push all the code from the local Git repository into the remote GitHub repository, we will use the following command:

-`git push -u origin master`
+`git push -u origin main`

-The above command pushes the code from the master branc in the local Git repo to the master branch in the remote GitHub repo.
+The above command pushes the code from the master branch in the local Git repo to the master branch in the remote GitHub repo.

 # Additional Commands